Raku/6.d-prep/TODO/completed-FEATURES.md

 - https://github.com/perl6/roast/issues/296#issuecomment-324719710

-## [IMPLEMENTED] Remove dummy precision parameters from Rational/Int .Rat and .FatRat coercers
+## Remove dummy precision parameters from Rational/Int .Rat and .FatRat coercers

 **Since we can't modify methods between languages, the params were deprecated instead, for removal in 6.e**